Testing & Assessment

 We provide Psychological Evaluation to adults and children ages 6 and up.
 This type of assessment is conducted when there is a question about mental health issues that need the guidance of diagnostic clarification to assist with treatment planning and therapeutic interventions.
 Types of tests that might be included with this type of assessment include cognitive/intellectual functioning, personality tests, and brief screening questionnaires completed by the client and/or others who know them well.
 A thorough interview is always conducted in one or two sessions with the client and possibly other individuals who are able to provide relevant information for the assessment.
 Personality tests are usually completed in the office or under supervision if administered online.
 Brief questionnaires may be given or sent to the client to be completed and returned at the next meeting.

-Gayatri Sardana, Resident in Psychology, has been providing psychotherapy, testing, and evaluation for children and young adults for the past few years.
-She specializes in working with children and is well-versed in educational testing to identify interventions that will help parents and educators better support children in the school setting.
-More about Gayatri.
+Dr. Gayatri Sardana, Licensed Clinical Psychologist, has been providing psychotherapy, testing, and evaluation for children and young adults for the past few years.
+She specializes in working with children and is well-versed in educational testing to identify interventions that will help parents and educators better support children in the school setting

 What happens in an ADHD evaluation?